sergiorico/backend/docs/api.rst

    :statuscode 401: user is not logged in
    :statuscode 403: user is not an admin

+.. http:get:: /v1/admin/collections-owned-by

+   Return names of all collections user is owner of

+   :param email: email of the user

+   :statuscode 200: ok, return collections
+   :statuscode 400: no email was given
+   :statuscode 401: user is not logged in
+   :statuscode 403: user is not an admin

 .. http:post:: /v1/admin/accept-entry

    Accept a pending entry.